databrickslabs/access-insights/README.md

 databricks bundle deploy
 ```

-2. Navigate the deployed pipeline, trigger the first run, and wait for successful completion
+2. Navigate to the deployed pipeline, trigger the first run, and wait for successful completion

 ## Insights

 1. Run the notebook `SLOG - Exploration` under `/azure/notebooks` to determine the distribution of external tables across your accounts.
-2. Review the visuals for the tables are good candidates for migration.
+2. Review the visuals for the tables that are good candidates for migration.
-  - Tables that are flagged in the notebook are good candidates.
 3. **Repeat**

 ### Non-UC Paths